-- 4. Click Save.

-- ➤ To add IP & MAC Binding entries:
+To add IP & MAC Binding entries:

-- 1. Click Add New.

-- 2. Select the Bind checkbox.
+- 1. Click Add New. - 2.
+Tick the Bind.

 - 3. Enter the MAC address and IP address.

 - 4. Click Save.

-- > To modify or delete an existing entry:
+- To modify or delete an existing entry:

 - 1. Find the desired entry in the table.

 - 2. Click Modify or Delete in the Modify column.

-- > To find an existing entry:
+- To find an existing entry:

 - 1. Click Find.

 - 2. Enter the MAC address or IP address in the corresponding field.

 - 3. Click Find on this page as shown below.

-4. 13.
+4. 14.
 2. ARP List

-To manage a device, you can observe the device in the LAN by checking its MAC address and IP address on the ARP list, and you can also configure the items.
-This page displays the ARP List which shows all the existing IP & MAC Binding entries.
+To manage a device, you can observe the device on the LAN by checking its MAC address and IP address on the ARP list, and you can also configure the items.
+This page displays the ARP list which shows all the existing IP & MAC Binding entries.

-MAC Address - The MAC address of the listed computer in the LAN.

-- IP Address The assigned IP address of the listed computer in the LAN. - Status Indicates whether or not the MAC and IP addresses are bound. - Configure Load or delete an item. - Load Load the item to the IP & MAC Binding list. - Delete Delete the item. - Click Bind All to bind all the current items. - Click Load All to load all items to the IP & MAC Binding list. - Click Refresh to refresh all items.
+- MAC Address The MAC address of the listed computer on the LAN. - IP Address The assigned IP address of the listed computer on the LAN. - Status Indicates whether or not the MAC and IP addresses are bound. - Configure Load or delete an item. - Load Load the item to the IP & MAC Binding list. - Delete Delete the item. - Click Bind All to bind all the current items. - Click Load All to load all items to the IP & MAC Binding list. - · Click Refresh to refresh all items.